navillasa/navillasa.github.io/_posts/2025-08-24-multi-cloud-llm-router-journey.md

 ## Where Things Stand

-**Current Status: Development Phase** - The system is working locally with AWS infrastructure provisioned.
-Cloud deployment across all three providers is the next major milestone.

 ### Working System
 The router compiled successfully and is running locally.
-Health monitoring is detecting cluster status, API endpoints are responding correctly locally, Prometheus metrics are being collected, the cost engine is ready for real workloads, and AWS infrastructure is fully provisioned and tested.
+Health monitoring is detecting cluster status, API endpoints are responding correctly locally, Prometheus metrics are being collected, and the cost engine is ready for real workloads.

 ### Production Architecture
 The production architecture is complete with infrastructure as code using Pulumi, a GitOps deployment pipeline with ArgoCD, professional Helm charts, and comprehensive monitoring and observability.

 ### Multi-Cloud Foundation
-The multi-cloud foundation has AWS infrastructure fully implemented and working, with GCP and Azure patterns established, consistent tooling and naming across clouds, and everything ready for global deployment in the next phase.
+The multi-cloud foundation has AWS, GCP and Azure patterns established, consistent tooling and naming across clouds, and everything ready for short-term deployments (to keep costs down).

 ## Performance and Cost Expectations